 Participants must negotiate stairs.

 Witness the fascinating and well-choreographed scene change process between a matinee and an evening show, and ask questions as it happens.

 One of the most magical (and difficult) aspects of repertory theatre is the twice-a-day change-over.
 Lighting, scenery, props, costume, and sound technicians must hurry to change everything from the matinee show to the evening show.
 It is a fascinating and well-choreographed process.
 Now, you can witness the scene change, and ask questions as it happens!

-Repertory Magic is every Monday and Thursday, July 2–September 3; and every Friday following the matinee, October 2, 9, 16, and 23 in the Randall L. Jones Theatre.
+Repertory Magic is every Monday and Thursday, July 11 to September 1, 2016; and every Friday following the matinee from September 16 to October 14, 2016, in the Randall L. Jones Theatre.

 Tickets are regularly $8.
 Group and school rates are available.